Should You Consider Practicing Dry Needling

 Dry needling is a type of manual therapy where the therapist inserts needles into muscle tissue, injecting no substances.
 The practice originated in China over 2000 years ago and has been used worldwide for various injuries.

+By facilitating better movement and giving you the capacity to maintain it, too, dry needling is remarkably beneficial as well – especially when compared with most other techniques that address soft tissue dysfunction.
 The end goal of Dry Needling Therapy is not only to provide relief, but also to facilitate improved movement.
 Hence, you have a greater capacity for keeping this movement long-term as your rehabilitation progresses.

 So, over time, you will find yourself doing less needling work and more exercises, prescription strengthening or stretching programs, or mobility drills if needed.